 By 2002, the Urchin Traffic Monitor (UTM) was launched, which could provide granular web traffic insights.
 This system was ground-breaking because it didn’t rely solely on traditional Apache log files.
 It also incorporated cookies to give more detailed user information.

 These capabilities enabled Urchin to move ahead of many competitors.
-With cookies, the software could better track user sessions, allowing businesses to understand user behavior on their sites in unparalleled depth.
+Cookies allowed the software to better track user sessions, allowing businesses to understand user behavior on their sites in unparalleled depth.

 UTM parameters brought precision to: